KhomotsoM93/serverless-url-shortener/README.md

 A simple serverless application built using AWS services to shorten long URLs.
 This project demonstrates how to build a fully functional URL shortener using:

-- AWS Lambda
+- AWS Lambda : Generate short code and save and fetch original URLs (in memory)
-- Amazon API Gateway
+- Amazon API Gateway : Provide HTTPS endpoints to interact with Lambda
-- Amazon DynamoDB
+- IAM : Manage access permissions for Lambda and API Gateway
-- Amazon S3 (for static frontend hosting)
+- Amazon S3 (for static frontend hosting) : Host the frontend (HTML/JS form to submit URLs)

 ## Features